wazo-pbx/xivo-blog/content/articles/extending-wazo-with-plugind.md

 * Add python code to extend the functionality of most services
 * Add files to the system or install packages to get more features

 One of the aspect that was still cruelly missing was a way to distribute and easily install those extensions.
-Having to download a zip file, extract it and copy files whereever they are required is not ideal, especially when it comes to removing an extension.
+Having to download a zip file, extract it and copy files wherever they are required is not ideal, especially when it comes to removing an extension.

 Wazo plugins will fill that gap.